Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 2 Maret 2026 15.57.16 UTC
+- WIB: Senin, 2 Maret 2026 17.01.58 UTC
-- WITA: Senin, 2 Maret 2026 16.57.16 UTC
+- WITA: Senin, 2 Maret 2026 18.01.58 UTC
-- WIT: Senin, 2 Maret 2026 17.57.16 UTC
+- WIT: Senin, 2 Maret 2026 19.01.58 UTC

 Kutipan Inspiratif:
-"Why are we, as a nation so obsessed with foreign things?
-Is it a legacy of our colonial years?
-We want foreign television sets.
-We want foreign shirts.
-We want foreign technology.
-Why this obsession with everything imported?"
+"Man's nature is not essentially evil.
+Brute nature has been know to yield to the influence of love.
+You must never despair of human nature."

-Kategori: technology
+Kategori: nature